 So this does mean we end up with a bit of a political side story to The Predator: Hunters and Hunted.
-Fortunately it doesn’t take up too much of the page count but it is our primarily time spent with William Traeger, Sterling K. Brown’s character, as the novel sets him up as a conceiving, politically minded character.
+Fortunately it doesn’t take up too much of the page count but it is our primarily time spent with William Traeger, Sterling K. Brown’s character, as the novel sets him up as a convincing politically minded character.

 We don’t actually get to spend a huge amount of time with the film’s characters which was something I was a little disappointed by.
 As much as I ended up enjoying learning about the Reapers, I do wish we’d have had more time to get to know Sean Keyes or Traeger outside of Washington.

 Despite the lack of movie characters, I did really enjoy spending time with the Reapers.
 James Moore was sure to give everyone a distinctive personality and voice.
 I was especially fond of Hyde and his somewhat twisted personality.
 Getting to see him go up in hand-to-hand against the Predator was exhilarating.

 James was even sure to give some of the victims of the Predator’s various slaughters (another one of those things that reminded me of Predator 2) some history.

 However, towards the middle of the book it shifts gears when Traeger ups his game and starts to make moves to put him in the place we’ll find him in the film, we start to get introduced to some of his allies and we’re given no real information on them.
 For the most part they’re just names that show up out of nowhere.